 Temporary and fixed-term employment contracts expire when the specified period ends without notice of termination being given.

-Any employee whose fixed-term contract has expired and who is kept on by their employer shall be assumed to have been retained on an indefinite-term contract if the employee is not given a new contract within the first 12 working days following the expiry of the previous contract.
+Any employee whose fixed-term contract has expired and who is kept by their employer shall be assumed to have been retained on an indefinite-term contract if the employee is not given a new service contract within the first twelve working days following the expiry of the previous contract.
 The most common employment contracts are full-time contracts for an indefinite term, sometimes referred to as permanent contracts.
 However fixed-term, temporary employment contracts are becoming more common in Malta.
 The latest trends in the employment market show that fixed-term contracts are becoming more common both in higher managerial grades and amongst skilled labourers engaged in project contracts.

-Amendments to employment contracts
+Amendments to contracts of employment

-In the public sector, the law requires a schedule of revisions of regulations.
 The updates contain provisions on health protection, prevention of accidents, staff conduct and compliance within the organisation.

 Maltese employment law states that any employee whose fixed-term contract of service has expired and who is kept on by their employer shall be assumed to have been retained on an indefinite-term contract if that employee is not awarded a new contract of service within the first 12 working days following the expiry of the previous contract.

 Young workers benefit from maximum time limits that are lower than those for older workers.
 They must not work more than 8 hours a day and 40 hours a week (where the average weekly maximum for older workers is 48 hours).

 Any time spent by a young person on training, whether working in a combination of theoretical and/or practical work, on a training scheme or in an on-site work experience scheme, counts as working time.

 Where a young person is employed by more than one employer, working days and working times are cumulative and must not exceed the working days and working times established by these regulations.